| | |

 Amuse yourself by taking pictures with some of the many statues in Bratislava Old Town, such as that of Schoner Naci, a carpet cleaner who used to love giving flowers to beautiful women, and Cumil (the ‘Man at Work’), poking his head up from a manhole.

-It is in Bratislava Old Town that you will also find Michael’s Gate, the last of Bratislava’s four medieval gates which dates all the way back to the start of the 14th century.
+You will also find Michael’s Gate, in the Old Town.
+This is the last of Bratislava’s four medieval gates, and dates all the way back to the start of the 14th century.

 4. Visit Bratislava Castle